SeldonIO/seldon-core/docs-gb/drift.md

 ---
-description: Learn how to implement drift detection in Seldon Core 2 using Alibi-Detect integration.
-This guide covers model drift monitoring, batch processing for drift detection, asynchronous pipeline integration, Kafka-based drift alerts, and best practices for monitoring ML model performance in production environments.
+description: Learn how to implement drift detection in Seldon Core 2 using Alibi-Detect integration for model monitoring and batch processing.
 ---

 # Drift Detection